Fotor

 Many editing features locked behind paid plans

-No community or Reddit presence for peer recommendations
+No community or peer recommendations available

 Feature Ratings